Stacy-JoyM/phase1-project/README.md

 Bootstrap
 json-server

 ### Future Plans
-1. Implement user comment section where reviews can be made and shared.
+1. Add user routes in order to effectively make, update and delete bookings of each destination.